ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 import time
 ```

-First, we write a function to generate random strings consisting of lowercase letters, digits, and whitespace characters, of varying length.
+For starters, we write a function to generate random strings consisting of lowercase letters, digits, and whitespace characters, of varying length.
+We will use it to see how our various solutions scale with increasing input size.

 {% highlight python %}
 {% raw %}